Free Market: Definition, Pros, Cons & Examples

 Free Market Examples

-A truly free market has never fully existed, nor does it exist today.
-Instead, most countries in the world operate under a mixed economic system of free markets and socialism.
-Whilst countries such as the US operate under a free market model – it still relies on heavy government involvement.
-Examples include minimum wage laws, occupational licensing, labour laws, rent controls, and relatively high levels of taxation – among others.
+There has never been a truly free market, and such a market does not exist today.
+Instead, most countries operate under a mixed economic system that combines elements of free markets and socialism.
+Even countries like the US, which operate under a free market model, rely heavily on government involvement in various forms such as minimum wage laws, occupational licensing, labour laws, rent controls, and relatively high levels of taxation.

-Although most countries operate under a mixed system, there are a few that align closely with what can be seen as a free market.
-According to a 2020 report by Heritage, Singapore, Hong Kong, New Zealand, Australia, and Switzerland rank in the top 5 for the most economically free countries in the world.
+However, there are a few countries that come close to having a free market system.
+According to a 2020 report by Heritage, Singapore, Hong Kong, New Zealand, Australia, and Switzerland are the top five most economically free countries in the world.

 Singapore